risingwavelabs/risingwave-docs/docs/Introduction.md

 - See [Get started](Get-Started.md) to learn about how to get started with RisingWave.
 - For the architecture of RisingWave, see [Architecture](Architecture.md).
 - To learn about the supported stream sources and how to connect to the sources, see [CREATE SOURCE](/sql/commands/create-source.md).
-- For the supported SQL data types, operators, and commands, see [SQL overview](/sql/sql-overview.md).
+- For the supported SQL data types, operators, and commands, please navigate to SQL reference.

 ### SQL as the interface